 Green powders are everywhere nowadays.
 And it’s easy to see why.
 They’re like a nutrient “cheat sheet” you can throw in your morning smoothie or post-workout shake.

-One of the most popular green powders on the market is Spirulina.
+One of the most popular ingredients in greens powers is Spirulina.
 It has a following as a sustainable and eco-friendly vegan protein source.
 Plus, it’s grabbed the attention of researchers for its antioxidant, anti-inflammatory, blood sugar, cardiovascular, and immune health benefits.

 Spirulina is a blue-green microalga cultivated from single-celled Arthrospira platensis cyanobacteria.

 Don’t worry; it’s a non-infectious bacterium that grows in freshwater and saltwater ecosystems.
 It also happens to be one of the oldest life forms on the planet.

 Its blue-green color comes from two pigments: chlorophyll and phycocyanin.
 (You can check out our article on chlorophyll here).

 The word superfood is thrown around a lot.
 But spirulina has earned this title.
 Gram for gram, it’s among the most nutrient-dense foods on earth.

 By dry weight, it’s 60-70% absorbable protein.
 And it has all 8 essential amino acids (practically unheard of for vegan protein).